-Cf. This is contrasted to the 43-fold classes in the pioneered work by Bernard-LeClair. [cond-mat/0110649] This is due to overcounting and overlooking.
+Cf. This is contrasted to the 43-fold classes in the pioneered work by Bernard-LeClair. [cond-mat/0110649] This is due to overcounting and overlooking. roduction Gap Conditions and Topology October Classes Topological Classification

 Issues in the 38 Symmetry Classes of Non-Hermitian Systems